-Albuquerque has several restaurants with dishes that have featured on the Travel Channel's Man v.
-Food Nation.
+Albuquerque has several restaurants with dishes that have been featured on the Travel Channel's "Man v.
+Food Nation."
 The Frontier Restaurant, the K&I Diner, and Sadie's have all had their place in the spotlight with the show's host Adam Richman.

 The Frontier is known for its green-chile-smothered foods.
 They specialize in New Mexican dishes, burgers, platters, and are famous for their sweet roll.
 Situated across the street from the University of New Mexico, it's a favorite place for students to meet and eat, even into the wee hours of the morning.

 The K&I Diner is known as an old-fashioned 'hole in the wall' restaurant that's located on the south end of Broadway, just at the beginning of an industrial area before the south valley.
 It's popular with truckers and locals who work nearby who are looking for large portions of diner food.

 It's also home to the "Travis on a Silver Platter Challenge," and the Man v.
 Food team decided to take up the challenge.
 The "Travis" is a 7-pound burrito that combines seasoned beef and beans topped with red chile that is rolled into a burrito.
 Then it's topped with green chile, lettuce, and tomatoes, and then topped with French fries.
 You can have it for free if you're able to eat it in one hour or less.
 Is it humanly possible?

 The Travis comes in smaller, more manageable sizes, like the "Full Travis," Half Travis, Quarter Travis, and Wimp Travis.
 The Quarter Travis is the most popular size but usually requires a to-go box.

 Sadie's of New Mexico